Wujunyu0305/TeLIP/README.md

    ```bash
    python main.py
    ```
 This script loads `Geological data.CSV`, `Landslide position data.CSV`, and `Slope length data.CSV`.
 It trains the model using 5-fold cross-validation, with the `SlopeTransformer` model and `Norm Position Error` (NPE) as the evaluation metric.
+Training may take several hours, and the final `Mean Norm Position Error` (MNPE) is reported after all folds.

+### 2. Cross-Validation for Robust Evaluation
+The dataset is split into 5 folds.
+The model is trained on the training subset and evaluated on the validation subset.
+The `NPE` metric is used for evaluation, and early stopping is applied to prevent overfitting.

+### 3. Model Architecture
+The `SlopeTransformer` model uses:
+`Positional Encoding` for input feature ordering.
+`Transformer Encoder` for feature extraction.
+A `Linear Layer` for predicting the landslide position.
+The model is trained with `BCELoss` to minimize the error between predicted and actual positions.

 Results
 TeLIP’s output consists of landslide initiation probabilities across the slope profiles.
 The model’s performance is evaluated based on MAE and MNPE, with validation conducted using five-fold cross-validation.